tennisgent/garrettnay.com/content/post/2017-07-31-redux-ramda-selectors.md

 const double = R.multiply(2)
 ```

-Now how do you apply a function to every element in array to get a new array? by using a `map`, right?
+Now how do you apply a function to every element in array to get a new array?
+By using a `map`, right?

 ```js
 const nums = [1, 2, 3, 4]